Srivats-B/Srivats-B.github.io/src/content/cv/exp/job-97.md

 company: Deloitte USI
 designation: Analyst, EFA
 ---
+Streamlined project revenue of approximately US$93 million.

-Trained lateral hires and campus hires with business process and functions for larger support system.
+Trained lateral hires and campus hires with business processes and functions for a larger support system.

-Created functional baselines for larger team to optimize workload.
+Directed the creation of functional baselines for the larger team to optimize the workload.